-The Fund is party to a Group Resources Agreements with Aware Super Services Pty Ltd effective from 1 July 2019 and with VicSuper Pty Ltd effective from 1 July 2020.
-Under the agreements, Aware Super Services Pty Ltd and VicSuper Pty Ltd act as the employing entities for the Aware Super Group and provide personnel to relevant Aware Super Group members to enable those entities to undertake their business activities.
+The Fund is party to a Group Resources Agreements with Aware Super Services Pty Ltd effective from 1 July 2019 and with VicSuper Pty Ltd effective from 1 July 2020 (terminated 31 March 2023).
+Under the agreements, Aware Super Services Pty Ltd and VicSuper Pty Ltd act as the employing entities for the Aware Super Group and provide personnel to relevant Aware Super Group entities to enable those entities to undertake their business activities.